harpb/public-camp/README.md

 1. Check to see if it works by visiting: http://localhost:8000/admin/
 1. If that works, then you're on your way!
 If you get an error, please reach out to us and we'll help you get it working (we know this is hard!)

+When you're finished, submit the project by giving us access to your forked repo and sharing the link.

 ## What we're looking for

 1. Well thought out models for activities and activity registrations